chinthan59/Indian_Currency_Detection/README.md

 ## 🧪 How to get started
 -clone the repository

--import the dataset and save it in project folder -install all the requirements
+-download and import the dataset and save it in project folder

+-install all the requirements

 -run "streamlit app.py"

 -good to go